Born to Speed

 Born to Speed is a 1947 American action film directed by Edward L. Cahn and written by Crane Wilbur, Scott Darling and Robert B. Churchill.
 The film stars Johnny Sands, Vivian Austin, Don Castle, Frank Orth, Geraldine Wall and Joe Haworth.
 It was released on January 12, 1947 by Producers Releasing Corporation.

 Plot

+Young race car driver Johnny Randall falls in love with Toni Bradley.
+She hates racing because her brother was killed in a midget car race.
+Johnny's mother also objects because his father was killed in the Indianapolis 500.
+Nonetheless, he continues to race, narrowly escaping death when a jealous rival driver tries to bump him off.